arvigeus/AZ-204/Learning Path/Containers.md

 Azure Container Instances (ACI) is a great solution for any scenario that can operate in isolated containers, including simple applications, task automation, and build jobs.
 Here are some of the benefits:

-- **Fast startup**: ACI can start containers in Azure in seconds, without the need to provision and manage VMs
+- **Fast startup**: ACI can start containers in Azure in seconds, without the need to provision and manage a virtual machine (VM)
 - **Container access**: ACI enables exposing your container groups directly to the internet with an IP address and a fully qualified domain name (FQDN)
 - **Hypervisor-level security**: Isolate your application as completely as it would be in a VM
 - **Customer data**: The ACI service stores the minimum customer data required to ensure your container groups are running as expected